andreasmhallberg/readingnotes/Frost, 2008. Toward a strong phonological theory of visual word recognition.md

 - Various experimental paradigms indicate automatic phonological computation of orthography:

-  - *the backward masking paradigm:* target word is presented for 15-30 ms and is then overwritten with a phonitically or orhtographically similar or control pseudoword for 15-60 ms. Perceived as one event by participants.
+  - *the backward masking paradigm:* target word is presented for 15-30 ms and is then overwritten with a phonetically or orthographically similar or control pseudo-word for 15-60 ms. Perceived as one event by participants.
 Phonetically similar pseudowords help identification of target word.
 77
-  - *stroop paradigm:* color name printed in other color.
-Phonetically similar nonwords (*grean* printed in green color) help identify color.
+  - *Stroop paradigm:* color name printed in other color.
+Phonetically similar non-words (*grean* printed in green color) help identify color.
 77
   - *speech detection paradigm* 78
   - *letter-search task:* After brief exposure to orthographic form (*brane*), participants indicate the word contain a letter *i*.
 78

     > results from these paradigms consistently tend to suggest that phonological representations are computed following the presentation of printed words, as a rule not as the exception, even in tasks that do not require an explicit phonological output or where phonological recoding hinders performance.

-- Consistent evidence form lexical decision task (indicate weather word or non word) that reading in shallow orthographies involves prelexical phonological computation.
+- Consistent evidence from lexical decision task (indicate weather word or non word) that reading in shallow orthographies involves pre-lexical phonological computation.
 Mixed results for deep orthographies.
 80

 - Lexical phonological code is not detailed.
 Can be identified with lacking input, only sufficiently specified to identify word.
 81 More phonologically specified in shallow orthographies.
 82